Tuesday, December 2, 2008

 Steakhouse Blues

-Of late, I was wondering if we vegetarians could get a close enough substitute that would be as tasty as the real McCoy.
-I found this recipe on the net which I then adapted based on the ingredients that I could find here locally.
+Of late, I was wondering if we vegetarians could get a close enough substitute to the original pepper steak that would be as tasty as the real McCoy.
+I found this recipe by The Chubby Vegetarian which I then adapted based on the ingredients that I could find here locally.
 The original recipe calls for Portobello mushrooms, but these are something I wasn’t able to locate anywhere in Mumbai (surprisingly!).
-I made do with the Porcini variety, which also gives a nice, meaty texture when cooked
+I made do with the Porcini variety, which also gives a nice, meaty texture when cooked.

 Mushroom Steak